IBM/asoc-devops-tooling/travis-appscan-automation/README.md

 #### In the Travis Settings, add
 1. API_KEY - your API Key used to access the AppScan [click here to get it](https://appscan.ibmcloud.com/AsoCUI/serviceui/main/admin/apiKey)
 2. SECRET - the secret that was generated when you generate the API Key above
+#### If you don't already have an application on the AppScan site
+1. In the .travis.yml file, BEFORE "make run-scan" in the script section, add: - make create-app
+2. Make sure to change the app name to what you want to name it in the Configfile (see above).
 ## Files Overview
 #### .travis.yml
 The file used to conduct a Travis build.
 It calls make scripts from the Makefile in this folder to run the scripts needed to create the scan.